Mushrooms

 More photos and descriptions to be added.
 Please check back later.

-Last update: September 14, 2024.
+Last update: October 4, 2024.

 4032 x 3024 chanterelle 4032 x 3024 chanterelles on plate

 Chanterelles are some of the most popular foraged mushrooms in North America and Europe.
-These are most likely smooth chanterlles.
+These are most likely smooth chanterelles.
 In my experience they grow between an inch long to as big as my hand, and different species vary in size and color from pale, peachy, orange, red, bright yellow, brownish grey and black.
 There are at least 11 different species that grow in my state alone.
 These mushrooms have ridges on their underside instead of definite gills or pores which help them to be fairly unique and easy to identify.
 Tearing the mushroom in half will show a solid white inside.
 It has a smell similar to apricot.
 It tastes somewhat like chicken, somewhat like bacon, its definitely meaty and firm, its a bit earthy, somehow very subtly sweet, and has an umami body.
 I fry them on medium low heat and press down on them until they lose all their water.
 They squeek loudly when you do this.
 Then add butter and for a little while longer keep cooking until they brown slightly.
 The house smells incredible during this.
 They taste great in pasta, on pizza, in soups.
 If theres one edible mushroom to learn on this page its this one.

 1747 x 1498 snow fungus